mrkarkihere/LLaVA-NICU-Prototype/README.md

 videos like pulse ox, suction, reposition, and any videos that has multiple hands or actions almost always come out to be incorrect.

 videos that are CLEAR with a single action being performed (no matter how complex) are almost always correct.

+# Prompt Analysis
+- best performing are CPR actions (100% accuracy)
+- PPV, ETT, Drying are mixed performing (50%-66%)
+- rest all performed terribly (0%)
+- Best performing prompts are those that are clear, focused, provides examples such as "What action step does this segment represent within the neonatal resuscitation procedure?
+List only if it corresponds to the defined steps, like 'chest compressions' or 'ETT'."
+- Another best performing prompt is one that forces focus on single action such as "Observe the actions in this video.
+Is the clinician performing [specific action]?
+Describe the method being used and the purpose of this action."

+## Suggested Future Prompts
+- "Among the following actions (PPV, CPR, ETT, Drying, Pulse Oximeter, Reposition, Suction, UVC), what is the PRIMARY action being performed?
+Focus only on the most prominent procedure visible in the clip."
+- "Is [specific action] being performed in this clip?
+Provide three visual indicators that support your answer.
+Confidence: High/Medium/Low"
+- "Compare the movement patterns in this clip to known procedures.
+Is this PPV or CPR?
+List specific visual cues that distinguish between these actions."
+- "Identify the single main medical procedure being performed.
+If it matches one of these key actions [list], name it.
+If not, respond 'No match'."